 Plutora Blog - IT Governance, Release Management

-CAB and Release Management: The ConnectionReading time 2 minutes
+CAB and Release Management: The ConnectionReading time 3 minutes

-Without getting into the specific conduct of CAB meetings, I wanted to touch on the role of Release Management in the context of the CAB.
+Without getting into the specific conduct of CAB meetings, let’s touch on the role of Release Management in the context of the CAB.

-- a description of the release to be implemented and if necessary the release scope to be included.
+- A description of the release to be implemented and, if necessary, the release scope to be included.

-- a run down on the test results from User Acceptance Testing and confirmation of the business sign-off sought.
+- A rundown on the test results from User Acceptance Testing and confirmation of the business sign-off sought.

-- the deployment plan or implementation plan.
+- The deployment plan or implementation plan.

-- availability of resources for the change window.
+- Availability of resources for the change window.

 The CAB protects the integrity of the target environment and is generally risk averse in nature.
 The Release Manager is responsible for satisfying the information needs of the CAB to assure the change will not adversely impact the target environment.
-If the Release Manager comes across as vague or dismissive it is likely that the change will be deferred to the next release.
+If the Release Manager comes across as vague or dismissive, it is likely that the change will be deferred to the next release.